-Since the Cascara tea or rather a tisane, can be made by either cold or hot steeping, we have opted for the first process.
+Since the Cascara tea (or rather a "tisane"), can be made by either a cold or hot steeping, we have decided to experiment with the first option.

-So we start with filtered and revitalized water, BIO (Organic) unrefined brown sugar,
+So, we start with BIO (Organic) unrefined brown sugar and filtered and revitalized water.

-Ingredients: Filtered & Revitalized Water, Live Kombucha Cultures, Unrefined Brown Sugar & Cascara
+Ingredients: Filtered and Revitalized Water, Live Kombucha Cultures, Unrefined Brown Sugar and Cascara